 Each time you watch in film in class, you will create what is called a "plot segmentation" of the film.
-A plot segmentation is a method film scholars use to methodically record the events of the film, when they occur, and any other formal observations you may notice along the way about lighting, shot composition, or special effects.
-In other words, every time you notice something about what you are watching and how it looks, write it down!
+A plot segmentation is a method of taking notes that film scholars use to methodically record the events of the film in the order that they occur along with other observations about visual aspects like costumes, staging, lighting, shot composition, editing, or special effects, or audio aspects, like music, sound effects, volume, and tone.

+In other words, every time you notice something about what you are watching and hearing, you should write it down!

-Please note: I have included a sample plot segmentation at the end of this syllabus for your reference.
+\Please note: I have included a sample plot segmentation at the end of this syllabus for your reference.